Do rechargeable batteries save money?

-If you want to have an idea of the cost range, have a look to the battery chargers in Amazon.
+If you want to have an idea of the cost range, have a look at the battery chargers on Amazon.
 Amazon sells some rather economic AAA/AA battery chargers as well as an assorted range of rechargeable batteries.

 Have a look, compare the prizes and the reviews and decide which one suits your needs.